Momentum is the combined effect of mass and motion of an object.

 Therefore, SI unit of momentum = kg m/s

 A rubber ball and a cricket ball are moving at the same speed.
-Which of them is going to hurt more if you are hit by either of them?
+Which of them is going to hurt more?
+It is obvious that a cricket ball will generate more momentum than a rubber ball because the a cricket ball has bigger mass.

 You have to make a choice while driving on the road.
 You observe a road roller and a bicycle heading towards you.
 Which of these you will prefer to collide with head on?
 Why?